STashakkori/cFS_SpacePkts/README.md

 The Makefiles are Mike Crawford's Generic Makefile for speed

-This tool is a nice way if you simply want to send and receive from cFS like a ground system would or to reverse packets.
-Keep in mind though that deserializing packets requires knowing their structure.
+This tool is a nice way if you simply want to send and receive from cFS like a ground system would or to reverse packets for fun.

 However, once you receive a packet, deserialize the primary header, and get the data length, you can take that many bytes backwards ie starting from the back of